-I work in the physical oceanography group in MIT‘s Department of Earth, Atmospheric and Planetary Sciences (EAPS), and am affiliated with MIT’s Climate Modeling Initiative (CMI) , the Center for Global Change Science (CGCS), the Center for Computational Engineering (CCE), the Program in Atmosphere, Ocean and Climate (PAOC), the Joint Program on the Science and Policy of Global Change (JPSPGC), and the Program in Computation for Design and Optimization (CDO).
+I work in the physical oceanography group in MIT‘s Department of Earth, Atmospheric and Planetary Sciences (EAPS), and am affiliated with MIT’s Program in Atmospheres, Oceans and Climate (PAOC), the Climate Modeling Initiative (CMI) , the Center for Global Change Science (CGCS), the Center for Computational Engineering (CCE), and the Program in Computational Science and Engineering (CSE).
 I did my Ph.D. at the Max-Planck-Institute for Meteorology in Hamburg, Germany.

-I’ve also become interested in the cryosphere, in particular in the dynamics of sea ice, ice sheets and glaciers.
+I’ve also become interested in the cryosphere, in particular in the dynamics of Arctic sea ice and polar ice sheets.
 We are coupling the MITgcm to a thermodynamic/dynamic sea ice model to improve our simulations of processes in the Arctic and the Southern Ocean.
 Furthermore, we are investigating the polar ice sheets, their dynamics, their interaction with the ocean, and their contributions to sea level rise.
-I act as a co-chair of a recently formed U.S. CLIVAR working group on Greenland Ice Sheet-Ocean Interactions (GRISO).
+I act as a co-chair of a recently formed U.S. CLIVAR working group on Greenland Ice Sheet-Ocean Interactions (GRISO WG).